gabferreira/gabferreira/README.md

 </p>

-* 🌍  I'm currently based in Austin, TX.
+* 🌍  I'm currently based in Ilheus, Brazil.
 * ✉️  You can contact me at [gabriela-alves77@hotmail.com](gabriela-alves77@hotmail.com)
 * 🤝  I'm open to collaborating on interesting projects